Frequently Asked Questions (FAQ)

 What's the difference between Intramural ("In-Town") Teams and Travel Teams?

 There are essentially 2 levels of competition for 5th thru 8th grades Boys and Girls, Intramural ("In-Town") and Travel.
 Travel Team tryouts are held in early October.
 Based on these tryouts, players are selected to play on Travel Teams by the Coaching staff and Travel Team Division Directors.
+NOTE: Players in grades 3 and 4 can participate in the Travel program - please contact the specific Travel Team Division Director for details.

 The practice session/game time commitment is significantly greater than for the Intramural ("In-Town") Divisions.
 Also, if your son or daughter is chosen to participate on a travel team, there are additional registration costs, as well as additional charges for tournaments in which travel teams participate.
 See detailed Registration Information for a summary of additional registration charges.